 Hardware footprint - The extent to which a search platform is linearly scalable without extra costs

-Per-query licensing (new model) that requires a specialized, trained team to customize the search platform.
-Additional employee costs to support and maintain platform.
+Per-query licensing that requires a specialized, trained team to customize the search platform.
+Third-party support typically required to implement and deploy.
+Employee costs to support and maintain platform.

-Experience Manager handles personalization and is a separate component that needs to be purchased.
-Templates allow business users to dynamically create pages with components, and organize them under various conditions (granular control).
-IT can create additional templates as needed to provide more custom cartridges to build the pages.
-The tool empowers the business to define category pages and build rule-based product recommendations and spotlights on any section of the website.
+Experience Manager, purchased separately, enables personalization.
+Templates allow business users to dynamically create pages with components, organized under various conditions (granular control).
+IT can create additional templates as needed to build custom pages.
+Users define category pages and build rule-based product recommendations.

 Manual: one-time set up by IT for process that gathers data and joins it together.
 Raw data can be imported from anywhere.

 Manual: IT must build separate indexes for each language, and/or each site (depending on business goals for multi-site).

 Requires trained business users for Experience Manager, in-house IT trained on Endeca, and may occasionally need to outsource for specific implementations.
 24/7 support is available.